Kaltsoon/data-management-and-databases/slidev/01-introduction-to-databases.md

   - _lease.csv_ (leasenumber, propertynumber, clientnumber, deposit, paid, rentstart, rentfinish)
   - ⚠️ _property-for-rent.csv_ (propertynumber, street, city, postcode, rent)
   - ⚠️ _client.csv_ (clientnumber, firstname, lastname, address, phone)
-- Slightly different client and property information is stored in **both sales and contracts files**, which can lead into problems with **inconsistent information** in different files
+- The same client and property information is stored in **both sales and contracts files**.
+Such **data reduncancy** will lead to inconsistent information, e.g. the same client having a different phone number in different files

 ---

 ## Problems of file-based approach

-- **Data dependence**: code is being tightly coupled with the file structure and if it is modified, all programs that use the file have to be changed accordingly
+- **Data dependence**: code is being tightly coupled with the file structure and if it is modified, all applications that use the file have to be changed accordingly
-- **Duplication of data**: the same information is stored in multiple files (e.g. the client files in both sales and contacts teams), which will lead to inconsistency
+- **Data redundancy**: the same information is stored in multiple files (e.g. the client files in both sales and contacts teams), which will lead to inconsistency
-- **Difficulty in accessing data**: programs are written to satisfy particular functions and any new requirement needs a new program or changes in an existing program
+- **Difficulty in accessing data**: applications are written to satisfy particular functions and any new requirement needs a new application or changes in an existing one
 - **No provision for security and shared access to the data**: there is no service for providing user access to some, but not all, data
-- **Lack of coordination and standardisation**: there is no centralised control of enterprise data, which makes it difficult to enforce standards and share data structures between programs
+- **Lack of coordination and standardisation**: there is no centralised control of enterprise data, which makes it difficult to enforce standards and share data structures between applications

 ---